Hydro Power

 Australian hydropower station location, capacity and ownership

 The table below lists each hydropower plant in Australia by size, as well as location, energy generation capacity and who owns it.
-As you can see, there are only a handful of companies who operate our nation’s hydropower plants.
+As you can see, there are only a handful of companies operating our nation’s hydropower plants.

 Location Power Station Capacity Operated by